bhauman/bhauman.github.com/drafts/inline-eval.md

 </pre></div>

-We can see that the `look` function is returning data that is meant to describe where one is on their journey through a text adventure and that the `move` function can move you through that world.
+Notice how the `look` function returns data describing your location in a text adventure game, while the `move` function lets you navigate through this virtual world.
+This provides a perfect opportunity to demonstrate how inline evaluation helps us build and refine code incrementally.

 Evaling these functions in the editor could work as a spartan interface to the game, but it would definitely be better to display